Unveiling the Latent Space Geometry of Push-Forward Generative Models: Experiments

-\citet{milman2022gaussian} show that the optimal configuration in the latent space is obtained as the Voronoi cells of $m$ equidistant points in $\mathds{R}^d$.
-This means that if GANs reach this optimal configuration, each of the cells (mapping to different modes) must be \textit{convex polytopes} and thus verify the following properties: 1) each cell has 'flat' sides, and are bounded exclusively by faces; 2) each cell is convex.
-In the following experiments, we study whether GANs' latent spaces feature these two properties.
+According to \citet{milman2022gaussian}, the optimal configuration in the latent space is obtained as the Voronoi cells of $m$ equidistant points in $\mathds{R}^d$, if $m\leq d+1$.
+This means that if GANs reach this optimal configuration, each of the cells must be \textit{convex polytopes} and have the following properties: 1) the boundaries of a cell are flat; 2) each cell is convex.
+To investigate this, we use a labeled dataset and assess whether a simple linear model (\textit{e.g.}, multinomial logistic regression) can map latents to labels.
+If the cells in the latent space are bounded by hyperplanes, then, using the hyperplane separation theorem, the linear model is expected to be a good predictor of a generated sample's label.